How to Get Better at Football: Tips and Game Changing Advice

 - Cross-training, which means playing other sports, can also indirectly help you become a better soccer player because it can make you more athletic and coordinated and familiarize you with movement patterns that don’t occur in soccer.

-Improve your Athleticism
+Improve your Athleticism and Breathing Mechanics

 As a soccer player, you want to focus on training the quality of your fascia, which is the connective tissue that covers your entire body and stores the elastic energy required for running, kicking, and every other skill you perform on the soccer field.
+Your goal as a soccer player should be to become a more fascia-driven athlete, which all top athletes already are consciously or subconsciously.

 Master the Basics

-- Knowing the rules of the game
+- The rules of the game

-- Knowing common soccer terms
+- The common soccer terms

-- Understanding the different positions, formations, and tactics
+- The different positions, formations, and tactics

-- being able to escape tight spaces
+- Being able to escape tight spaces

 - Passing skills short-range passing, long-range passing, curving the ball